laipn/company-fit/README.md

 _Background_

 Power has a [corrupting effect](https://pmc.ncbi.nlm.nih.gov/articles/PMC10461512/) on orgs.
 Care must be taken when creating power structures to minimize those effects.
 For example, not creating hierachy in the first place is one the reasons why [flatter orgs](https://www.tandfonline.com/doi/full/10.1080/00221309.2024.2317247) tend to be less corrupt than taller ones -- though don't mistake cause for effect in that case.
-While management requires a hierarchy for [compartmentalization](<https://en.wikipedia.org/wiki/Compartmentalization_(information_security)>) reasons, this is less justifiable in a technical hiearachy.
-The goal of this section is to assess whether a tech hiearachy is in a way that does not select jerks.
+While management requires a hierarchy for [compartmentalization](<https://en.wikipedia.org/wiki/Compartmentalization_(information_security)>) reasons, this is less justifiable in a technical hierarchy.
+The goal of this section is to assess whether a tech hierarchy is in a way that does not select jerks.

 _Common answers_:

 - Projects are delivered top-down.
 Project leads are assigned to those at appropriate tech levels.
-  - Weakness: Requires people to ascend the tech hiearachy in order to work on fun problems.
+  - Weakness: Requires people to ascend the tech hierarchy in order to work on fun problems.
 Difficulty is also determined by management and smart engineers can exploit this. e.g. sandbagging
 - Promotion requires delivering value to a company.
 Seniority is incentive for employees to work on projects more valuable to the company.
   - Weakness: Requires HR to be able to align tech skills with business needs and so is likely to promote people with better tech skills.
 - Tech hierarchy is meritocratic.
 Higher level indicates higher technical skill.
 Tech leads are involved in the promo process.